 Printed numbers are always followed by a space.
-Positive numbers are preceded by a space.
+Positive numbers are preceded by a minus sign.
 Negative numbers are preceded by a minus sign.
-Single precision numbers that can be represented with 6 or fewer digits in the unscaled format no less accurately than they can be represented in the scaled format, are output using the unscaled For example, 10(-6) is output format. as .000001 and 10(-7) is output as 1E-7.
-Double precision numbers that can be represented with 16 or fewer digits in the unscaled format no less accurately than they can be represented in the scaled format, are output using the unscaled For example, 10(-16) is output as format. .000000000000001 and 10(-17) is output as 1D-17.
+Single precision numbers that can be represented with 6 or fewer digits in the unscaled format no less accurately than they can be represented in the scaled format, are output using the unscaled format.
+For example, 1E-7 is output as .0000001 and 1E-8(-7) is output as 1E-08.
+Double precision numbers that can be represented with 16 or fewer digits in the unscaled format no less accurately than they can be represented with 16 or fewer digits in the unscaled format no less accurately than they can be represented in the scaled format, are output using the unscaled format.
+For example, 1D-15 is output as .0000000000000000000001 and 1D-16 is output as 1D-16.